dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 The available parameters for training a XGBoost model can be found in :doc:`here </parameter>`.
-Similar to the XGBoost4J-Spark package, in addition to the default set of parameters, XGBoost4J-Spark-GPU also supports the camel-case variant of these parameters to be consistent with Spark's MLLIB naming convention.
+Similar to the XGBoost4J-Spark package, in addition to the default set of parameters, XGBoost4J-Spark-GPU also supports the camel-case variant of these parameters to be consistent with Spark's MLlib naming convention.

 Specifically, each parameter in :doc:`this page </parameter>` has its equivalent form in XGBoost4J-Spark-GPU with camel case.
 For example, to set ``max_depth`` for each tree, you can pass